Returns a copy of this

 The generated SQL (MySQL):

-select `experience`->'$[last].title' as `current_job` from `person`
+select `profile`->'$.addresses[last].city' as `current_city` from `person`

 Creates a tuple expression.